wp-plugins/video-embed-thumbnail-generator/readme.txt

 If you're like most users and don't have FFMPEG installed on your server, the plugin relies on your browser's built-in ability to play videos.
 Google Chrome is best when making thumbnails because it supports the most formats.
 Wikipedia has <a href="http://en.wikipedia.org/wiki/HTML5_video#Browser_support">a great chart that explains which browsers work with which video formats</a>.

 If you were able to make thumbnails using FFMPEG before updating to version 4.2, try disabling in-browser thumbnail creation in the FFMPEG Settings tab of the plugin settings.

+= How can I change the watermark's size or position? =

+The watermark option is a simple image overlay and is styled using CSS.
+The default styling is

+`.kgvid_watermark img {
+  display: block;
+  position: absolute;
+  bottom: 7%;
+  right: 5%;
+  z-index: 1;
+  margin: 0px;
+  max-width: 10%;
+  box-shadow: none;
+}`

+You can override any of those settings in either your theme's custom CSS area or using the Jetpack "Custom CSS" module.
+If you want to make the watermark bigger, try something like

+`.kgvid_watermark img {
+  max-width: 20%;
+}`

+If you want to put it in the upper left instead of the lower right, try something like this:

+`.kgvid_watermark img {
+  top: 7%;
+  left: 5%;
+}`

 = I'm getting an error message FFMPEG not found at /usr/local/bin/.
 You can embed existing videos, but video thumbnail generation and Mobile/HTML5 video encoding is not possible without FFMPEG. =